RMS Empress of Australia (1919): From near disaster to great distinction

 The next morning, the ship was again in danger from a large mass of burning oil that was moving across the harbour.
-The Empress could not steer because of the damaged propeller, but was able to avoid the oil fire long enough to get assistance from the tanker Iris.
-Her captain agreed to tow the bow of Empress of Australia around, and she was then able to move out to sea and a safer anchorage.
+The Empress could not maneuver because of the damaged propeller, but was able to avoid the oil fire long enough to with assistance from the tanker Iris.
+Her captain agreed to tow the bow of Empress of Australia around, she was then able to move out to sea to a safer anchorage.
 When taking a count on Sunday, there were over 2000 refugees on board.

 On Monday arrived on her regular schedule; and she was able to provide Empress of Australia with more stores.
 Then Empress of Canada transported a large number of refugees on to Kobe, where the Japanese government had set up a relief centre.

 On 4 September, the Imperial Japanese Navy's second Fusō-class battleship Yamashiro arrived at the harbour.
 Empress of Australia had been unable to proceed due to the fact that she had a fouled propeller.
 Arrangements were made for a diver from Yamashiro to inspect the damage and effect repairs.
 The cable was unwound and the machinery was tested; and the fouled propeller was found to have suffered no damage.
 Diving parties from HMS Despatch also worked on the ship from the 6th to the 8th of September.

-Empress of Australia was now free to leave, but at the request of the British Consul, she remained as long as needed for continued relief work.
+Empress of Australia was now free to leave, but at the request of the British Consul, had remained as long as needed for continued relief work.
 Each morning, for the next several days, Empress of Australia re-entered the devastated harbour and sent her boats ashore manned by a combination of crew, local residents, and passenger volunteers.
 Refugees were brought aboard, transferred from the ship to other vessels, or taken to Kobe.
 To aid the victims, the ship's officers and most of the passengers donated everything they could spare.
-She finally departed Yokohama on 12 September 1923, returning to her routine duties; but her services were not forgotten.
+She finally departed Yokohama on 12 September 1923, returning to her routine duties; her services were not forgotten.
 Captain Samuel Robinson received numerous awards in recognition of his actions, including the CBE, and award of the Lloyds Silver Medal.

 A group of passengers and refugees who were aboard during the disaster commissioned a bronze tablet and presented it to the ship in recognition of the relief efforts.
 When Empress of Australia was scrapped in 1952, the bronze tablet was rescued and presented to Captain Robinson, then aged 82, in a special ceremony in Vancouver.